 Fortunately, Map Viewer allows you to explore different styling options using smart mapping defaults.
 When you use Change Style, the nature of your data determines the styling suggestions you see by default.
 Once you have decided how you want to present your layer—for example, circles or colors to show population—you can make changes to its appearance that are immediately reflected on the map.
 Map Viewer gives you control over graphic elements such as color ramps, line weights, transparency, and symbols.
 Change Style is available for a variety of layer types.

-To learn more about smart mapping, see the following Story Maps:
+To learn more about smart mapping, see the following resources:

 Change style workflow